hson-5520/hson/README.md

 # HSON: Haskell's JSON
 ##### By: Aakash Jajoo (aakashj1@seas) & Yathushan Nadanapathan (yathu@seas)

 HSON (pronounced H-sawn) is a library enabling interaction with [JSON](https://www.json.org/json-en.html) in Haskell.
 HSON is a data type that was created to mimic JSON objects.
+HSONSchema is a data type to provide constraints on HSON attributes.
 In order to validate JSON objects, [JSON Schema](https://json-schema.org/) is commonly used in industry.
-HSONSchema is an internal represntation of JSON Schema in HSON.
+FromJSONSchema allows the conversion of JSON Schema to HSONSchema.

 ## Primary Usages
   - [x] Parse a JSON file into an HSON instance using [`FromJSON`](src/FromJSON.hs).
   - [x] Translate an HSON instance to JSON using [`ToJSON`](src/ToJSON.hs).
   - [x] Parse a JSON Schema into an HSONSchema using [`FromJSONSchema`](src/FromJSONSchema.hs)
   - [x] Validate an HSON instances with an HSONSchema instance using [`ValidateHSON`](src/ValidateHSON.hs)

 ## Module Organization